ivanalberico/Probabilistic-Artificial-Intelligence-ETH/README.md

 ## Predicting uncertainty with Bayesian Neural Networks on MNIST dataset
 <img align="right" height="160" src="https://github.com/ivanalberico/probabilisticAI_projects/blob/main/images/BayesianNeuralNetwork.png"></img>
-Implementation of a Bayesian Neural Network, trained and tested on the Rotated MNIST and Fashion MNIST datasets.
+Implementation of a Bayesian Neural Network, trained and tested on the Rotated MNIST and Fashion MNIST datasets, for class prediction with uncertainty.
+The training process minimizes a loss function which considers both a Cross-Entropy loss and a Kullback–Leibler divergence loss term.
 <br/><br/>
 <br/><br/>